semgrep/semgrep-docs/docs/semgrep-secrets/conceptual-overview.md

 in use.
 * For GitHub repositories: if there are credentials in public or private repositories.

 Save time and effort by prioritizing valid leaked secrets.
-Inform developers of valid secrets in their GitHub PRs by posting PR comments.
+Inform developers of valid secrets in their PRs and MRs by posting comments directly.

 ## How Semgrep Secrets works